maxmind/minfraud-api-ruby/README.md

 * `NotEnumValueError` - Raised if an attribute value doesn't belong to the predefined set of values

+### Thread Safety

+This gem is safe for use from multiple threads.

+`Minfraud::Assessments` and `Minfraud::Report` objects must not be shared across threads.

+Please note that you must run `Minfraud.configure` before calling any functionality using multiple threads.

 ## Support

 Please report all issues with this code using the